 Wake to sun rising on the flat open plain and hopefully a little something from a certain fluffy rabbit!
 HAPPY EASTER.
 Enjoy the welcome smell of BBQ’s and Bacon wafting from the canteen and head over for a hearty breakfast and a delicious coffee to start the day.

-Enjoy all the action of the gun shoot as the targets shatter.
+Then spend the day catching all the action of the gun shoot as the targets shatter.
 Sunday-Funday takes on a whole new meaning in the afternoon and evening as the novelty events are in full swing.
 Nothing but good times and belly laughs with bar and canteen in operation.

 Today your itinerary takes you 175km north to Adavale.